martinkearn/AI-Services-Workshop/Speech/Speech-Demo.md

 In this demo, we explore the various speech services.

 ## Bing Speech
-Use Bing Speech - Speech Recognition Azure portal (https://azure.microsoft.com/en-us/services/cognitive-services/speech/)
+Use Bing Speech - Speech Recognition Azure portal at http://aiday.info/Speech

 Set language to `English (GB)`